 During January we experienced many hard frosts and very little rain.
 It has started to feel like a 'proper' old-fashioned winter; the ground has been unworkable for much of the month, and we wonder whether February will continue where January left off?
 If we could actually get the parsnips out of the soil, we are sure we would appreciate that sweetness which hard frosts give the roots!

-If you have not already placed your seed order with us, we do urge you to do so soon, before varieties start to sell out.
+If you have not already placed your seed order with us, we do urge you to do so soon so they arrive in time.
 We always find that new varieties go very quickly, with so many of you keen to try what is new for the season ahead.
-If you prefer to buy young plants rather than grow from seed, there is still some time to consider your requirements for this summer.

 Flowers and Shrubs